PlatONnetwork/client-sdk-java/README.md

 * use in project

-## SDK includes Alaya network already.
+1. SDK includes Alaya network already.
 User can initialize custom networks, the latest is the current network.
 ```java
 NetworkParameters.init(2000L, "ABC");
 ```

-## user can switch current network if multi-networks have been initialized.
+2. user can switch current network if multi-networks have been initialized.
 ```java
 NetworkParameters.selectNetwork(2000L, "ABC");
 ```
+3. In Alaya, the gas price for submitting a proposal is lower than in PlatON.
+When initializing a network with the parameter chainId：201018 or hrp:atp, this network will be considered as an Alaya network.